-PayGo has a very extensive inventory and department system, and while that creates versatility and flexibility within the system, it can be overwhelming.
+PayGo has very extensive inventory and department organization functionality, and while that creates nearly infinite versatility and flexibility for you, it can be overwhelming.
 What do you need?
 What can you ignore?
 What will be on the labels?
 How can you keep track of it all?

-Here are some things to consider when setting up your standardized system:
+Here are some things to consider when setting up your company standards:

-One of PayGo’s strongest features is it’s Customer Entry system (CRM).
-With it, you can easily enter and track tons of information about your best customers, so it’s important that your team is on the same page when it comes to entering their information into your system.
+One of PayGo’s strongest features is it’s Customer Accounts.
+With it, you can easily enter and track tons of information about your best customers as well as create targeted marketing campaigns, so it’s important that your team is on the same page when it comes to entering their information into your software.
 When creating this system, it’s important to think about what’s most important for your company to know about your customers.

 On that note, it’s also important to create standards for selling to your customers.
 When you create a gift card or gift certificate, whose name should be on the certificate?
-Can you create gift certificates in such a way that it would be simple for your employees to search for them in your system if the certificate gets lost? running a well-organized customer entry system can save you from lots of headaches in the future.
+Can you create gift certificates in such a way that it would be simple for your employees to search for them in your software if the certificate gets lost?
+Running a well-organized customer account database can save you from lots of headaches in the future.

 Labels are very useful, but they have a limited space to print on.
 If you’re not careful, you could end up overcrowding the labels, losing important information, or leaving off words entirely.
 It’s a good idea to experiment with label types and layouts in order to find which type and layout works best for your brand.

 For instance, how much space do you have to print out the item’s name, department or variation?
 If you don’t have enough room to print out an entire name, prioritize what parts of the item’s characteristics are important.
 For instance, if you were to stock two of the same items in a different color, you may want to be sure to choose a setup in your inventory screen and labels that will print out both the item’s name as well as the specific color of the item in question.

 It’s important to make sure that all of your employees know how to properly enter inventory and create departments, as well as any other information you may have them enter into your PayGo software.